Im-Rises/cMergeSortParallel/README.md

 Depending on you `operating system` you will need to install some libs, they are installed differently depending on your system, please follow one of the section below `Windows` or `Linux`.

+For an explanation on `How to use` go to the according section.

 The different algorithms used are described below.

 ## Algorithms